Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 There are a few different types of backflow preventers out there.
 Let’s look at the most common ones:

-- Reduced Pressure Principle (RP): This is the heavy-duty option.
+- RP (Reduced Pressure) valves: Best for high-risk areas like hospitals.
 It’s used where there’s a high risk of contamination, like in industrial settings or hospitals.

 - Double Check Valve (DC): This one’s a bit simpler.
 It’s often used in residential areas where the risk isn’t as high.